Relationships

 As like for the previous relation types, manually setting the foreign key column is

-done by passing a ForeignKey
+done by passing a ForeignKey object as the second argument.

 $mapper->relation('author')->hasOne(User::class, new ForeignKey([